hieblmi/go-lnd-router-events/README.md

 ### Disclaimer
 This stuff is experimental so use it with care.
 I am highly appreciative of feedback and ways to improve my understanding of everything Lightning.
-If you like what you see you could send me a tip.

-Download a [LightningAddress](https://lightningaddress.com/) enabled wallet like [Blixt](https://blixtwallet.github.io/) or [BlueWallet](https://bluewallet.io/) and tip to: ⚡heebs@allmysats.com
+If you like what you see you could send me a tip :-) Download a [LightningAddress](https://lightningaddress.com/) enabled wallet like [Blixt](https://blixtwallet.github.io/) or [BlueWallet](https://bluewallet.io/) and tip to: ⚡heebs@allmysats.com